-- Patients with vaping-related lung injury have been reported in almost every state, including Michigan.
+- Patients with e-cigarette, or vaping, product use-associated lung injury (EVALI) have been reported in every state, including Michigan.

-- Michigan is working with the Centers for Disease Control and Prevention (CDC) and the federal Food and Drug Administration (FDA) to get information that can help identify what is in the vape materials that is making people sick.
+- Michigan is working with the Centers for Disease Control and Prevention (CDC) and the federal Food and Drug Administration (FDA) on this investigation.

 Weekly Outbreak Update Summary: